starriv/starriv/README.md

 ### Hi there 👋

-Hello, I'm Starriv, a passionate web developer.
-My current focus is on the Web 3.0 development. ❤️
+Hello, I'm Starriv, an AI-driven engineer and creator.
+I use vibe coding to craft beautiful, thoughtful things with care. ❤️

 ### Skills
 <div>